Freya Ridings: Career

 In January 2023, Ridings released her first single in three years, "Weekends".
 This was followed by the announcement that her second studio album, Blood Orange, would be released on 5 May 2023; this was subsequently brought forward to 28 April 2023 and would coincide with a number of album release parties at several venues around the UK.

 Ridings was due to perform at the Coronation Concert, marking the coronation of King Charles III in May 2023, but she pulled out at the last minute after contracting an unknown illness.

-In June 2023, Ridings co-wrote (alongside her husband) and performed the song Rise for the teen comedy film Ruby Gillman, Teenage Kraken.
+In June 2023, Ridings co-wrote (alongside her husband) and performed the song "Rise" for the teen comedy film Ruby Gillman, Teenage Kraken.

-On 9 November 2024, Riding's single "I Can't Hear It Now" was featured in the first act on the second season of the League of Legends animated series Arcane.
+On 9 November 2024, Ridings' single "I Can't Hear It Now" was featured in the first act on the second season of the League of Legends animated series Arcane.

-On 9 August 2025 Ridings performed at the Glastonbury Extravaganza as support act to The Script.
+On 9 August 2025, Ridings performed at the Glastonbury Extravaganza as support act to The Script.

+On 8 October 2025, Ridings was announced as the support act for OneRepublic on their 2026 tour of Australia and New Zealand, after original opener Zara Larsson pulled out due to a scheduling conflict.